sara-lindersson/shedis-temperature-replication-code/README.md

 ## Required Data
 To replicate the results, ensure the following data requirements are met:
 + __Processed data__ needed for running the scripts in the _c-derive-outputs_ folder can be downloaded from the Harvard Dataverse repository in the _data-processed_ folder.
-Place this data in the project’s home directory before executing the scripts.
+Place this folder in the project’s home directory before executing the scripts.
 + __Raw data__ for the _a-preprocess-mswx_ and _b-process-data_ folders must be downloaded from their respective sources.
 Save the raw data (EM-DAT, GDIS, GADM) in a folder named _data-raw_, located in the project's home directory.
 Additionally, data from MSWX and GHS-POP are currently referenced on an external disk in the scripts.
 Be sure to update the file paths accordingly when running the scripts on your system.

 ## Data sources